 The town is a long thin hillside settlement straddling along the base of Mount Učka.
 At its centre is the Slatina beach, a concrete lido surrounded by cafés and souvenir stalls.
-The main street, Maršala Tita, runs past some grand examples of fin-de-siècle architecture, although the seaside promenade of Šetalište Franza Jozefa offers a far better way of exploring.
+The main street, Maršala Tita, runs past some grand examples of fin-de-siècle architecture, although the seaside promenade of Šetalište Franza Jozefa offers far better exploring.

-Opatija was little more than a fishing village until the arrival in 1844 of Rijeka businessman Iginio Scarpa, who built the opulent Villa Angiolina as a holiday home for his family and aristocratic Habsburg friends.
-In 1882 the villa was bought by Friedrich Schüller, head of Austria’s Southern Railways; having just built the line from Ljubljana to Rijeka, he decided to promote Opatija as a mass holiday destination and the town’s first hotels (including the Kvarner, Krönprinzessin Stephanie – today’s Imperial – and Palace-Bellevue) soon followed.
+Opatija was little more than a fishing village until the 1844 arrival of businessman Iginio Scarpa, who built the opulent Villa Angiolina as a holiday home for his family and friends.
+In 1882 the villa was bought by Friedrich Schüller, head of Austria’s Southern Railways; having just built the line from Ljubljana to Rijeka, he decided to promote Opatija as a holiday destination and the town’s first hotels (including the Kvarner, Krönprinzessin Stephanie – today’s Imperial – and Palace-Bellevue) soon followed.
 Opatija quickly developed a Europe-wide reputation: Franz Josef of Austria met Kaiser Wilhelm II of Germany here in 1894, while playwright Anton Chekhov holidayed at the Kvarner in the same year.
 A decade later Isadora Duncan installed herself in a villa behind the Krönprinzessin Stephanie and was inspired by the palm tree outside her window to create one of her best-known dance movements – “that light fluttering of the arms, hands and fingers which has been so much abused by my imitators”.